synfinatic/onelogin-aws-role/Notes.md

  1. Shouldn't just spit out ENV vars and expect you to copy & paste.
     - Follow `aws-vault` example of executing programs (including a shell)
  1. Run an EC2-Metadata service like `aws-vault`?
+    - Not sure why that helps?
+Maybe some kind of dev/test solution?
  1. Should use [External Sourcing](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html)
 	- Need to write the necessary info as a JSON blob which allows you to easily define OneLogin as the means of accessing an AWS_PROFILE without having to edit the ~/.aws/config file!
 Note that we would need to impliment some level of caching for this to work, but that seems reasonable :)
  1. Another golang program [allcloud-io/clisso](https://github.com/allcloud-io/clisso)